• GeneBrief

 She Rewrote Her Blood — and Biotech History

-For most of her life, mother of four Victoria Gray lived in pain no one could see.
 Sickle cell disease twisted her spine, drained her lungs, and sent her to the ER over 100 times.
-She carried a folder of hospital records to prove she wasn’t faking it.
+She carried a folder of hospital records to prove she wasn't faking it.

-What began as an experiment became a precedent.
+"I'm not just existing anymore but thriving," she said.
 In 2023, the therapy was approved by the FDA under the name CASGEVY, the first CRISPR-based medicine approved in the U.S.

 Victoria's story proved we can rewrite blood.
 Now the challenge is rewriting the system, so cures like this aren't rare, but routine.

-⚡QUICK CUTS
+QUICK CUTS

 The Banana is in Trouble.
 CRISPR is Rewriting It.